-With the refrain "Woke up this morning, got myself a gun," the song does sound very gangster, but it's actually about a case in which a wife finally shot her abusive husband after twenty years.
+With the refrain "Woke up this morning, got myself a gun," the song does sound very gangster, but it's actually about a case in which a wife finally shot her abusive husband after 20 years.
 The song is about female empowerment, not the mob.

 The woman in question is Sara Thornton, who killed her husband in 1989.
 The case made headlines in England, where Alabama 3 founder Rob Spragg heard about it and got the idea for the song.
 He wrote the song with his bandmates Jake Black, Simon Edwards and Piers Marsh.

 Alabama 3 are neither a trio nor from Alabama.
-Formed by Rob Spragg and Jake Black, they are from south London, but have an affinity for American Country music, which they would combine with House music.
+Formed by Rob Spragg and Jake Black, they are from South London, but have an affinity for American country music, which they would combine with house music.
 Like Chumbawamba, they were a collective with rotating members, often performing songs with political leanings.